navkar/Predictions/README.md

   - Waste into fertilizer (due to fertilizer shortage)
 * **People** will start to sacrifice themselves for greater good.
 This is very much possible in 2025.
 * Politics will see new compassionate leaders.

+> We should not give up and we should not allow the problem to defeat us. ― A. P. J. Abdul Kalam

 #### ROW (2024 - 2025)